bguillard/CNNs-on-FPSPs/6 - Scamp5 Demos/3 - Loop Unrolling Speedup/readme.md

 | Events reading and binning             | 273                        | 354                                |
 | Fully connected (2 layers)             | 389                        | 743                                |

 As we can see, a considerable amount of time is spent gathering events (ie. transferring data from the vision chip to the micro-controller), and computing the fully connected layers result.
 The former cannot really be improved, as we use the already optimised official SCAMP5 library to interface with the analog vision chip.
 However, there is room for improvement on the latter point, since the legacy AnalogNet only implements traditional double loops for matrix-vector multiplication.
+The current and standard implementation is in the form of:

 ```cpp
 code